RudolfCardinal/pdn_project_allocation/README.rst

   mean (dis)satisfaction.
 I've not found a good example of this.
 Optimizing mean happiness seems to be fine.

-Since moving to a MILP method (see below), we just optimize total weighted dissatisfaction.
+- Since moving to a MILP method (see below), we just optimize total weighted dissatisfaction.

+Consistency:

+- For the old brute-force approach, there was a need to break ties randomly, e.g. in the case of two projects with both students ranking the first project top.
+Consistency is important and lack of bias (e.g. alphabetical bias) is important, so we (a) set a consistent random number seed; (b) deterministically and then randomly sort the students; (c) run the optimizer.
+  This gives consistent results and does not depend on e.g. alphabetical ordering, who comes first in the spreadsheet, etc. (No such effort is applied to project ordering.)

+- The new MILP method also seems to be consistent.

 Changelog